SaketNarendra/data-strctures/README.md

-# data-structures
+# Data-Structures
-This Repository contains all learning material I have worked on for Data Structures in python
+This Repository contains all the learning material I have worked on for Data Structures in python.